vishalchepuri/Health-level-analyzer/README.md

 # Health-level-analyzer

-A java application for building resume checking the condition of BP,BMI,Heartrate certain inputs.
+A java application for checking the condition of BP,BMI,Heartrate at certain inputs.